MikhaielG/Free_movies_on_YouTube/README.md

 # Free movies on YouTube

-There are quite a few "Free with Ads" movies availble on YouTube.
+There are quite a few "Free with Ads" movies available on YouTube.
 This program makes a `.csv` file of the all the available free movies on YouTube along with its link to watch the movie and the duration.

 ## How to run the program